okteto/remote-kubernetes/README.md

 1. Install the [Remote - SSH](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh) extension.
 1. [Download and configure](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/) your `kubeconfig` file.

-If you already have `okteto` installed, make sure you're at least on version `1.4.6`.
+If you already have `okteto` installed, make sure you're at least on version `1.5.1`.

 ## Getting started

 1. Clone https://github.com/okteto/go-getting-started locally
 1. Start VS Code
 1. Run the `Okteto: Up` command to launch your development environment in Kubernetes.
 When prompted, pick the `okteto.yml` manifest.
 1. After a few seconds, you'll be asked to select a host.
-Pick the `go-getting-started` entry from the dialog to launch your remote VS Code instance.
+Pick the `go-getting-started.okteto` entry from the dialog to launch your remote VS Code instance.
 1. Once connected, use `File > Open Folder` to open the `/okteto` folder on your remote development environment.
 1. Develop directly in Kubernetes from VS Code!